Stair Calculator

 What is the IRC code for stair rise and run?

 The International Residential Code (IRC) sets these limits for residential stairs: maximum riser height 7.75 inches (19.7 cm), minimum tread depth 10 inches (25.4 cm), minimum stair width 36 inches (91.4 cm), and minimum headroom 6 feet 8 inches (203 cm).
-Risers must be uniform within 3/8-inch (1 cm) tolerance — uneven risers cause trips.
-The calculator above flags inputs that exceed IRC limits with a code compliance indicator.
-Local building codes can be stricter than IRC; always verify before construction.
-Commercial stairs follow IBC (International Building Code) which has different limits.
+Risers must be uniform within 3/8-inch (1 cm) tolerance, since uneven risers cause trips.
+In Imperial mode, the calculator flags inputs that exceed these IRC reference limits.
+Metric mode shows the stair geometry without a US code pass/fail panel.
+Local codes can be stricter, so verify before construction.

 What is the difference between rise, run, and stringer?